RobinLinus/coins-legacy/notes/coins-protocol.md

 The punishment transaction is compressible.
 We know upfront:
 - The only input ( the funding transaction )
 - The only output
-  - the full amount of the funding TX
+  - the value is the full amount of the funding TX minus a constant fee.
-  - recipient address is a global constant like `0x00....00`
+  - the recipient address is a global constant like `0x00....00`
 - The timelock is a global constant like 1 year

 What we do not know yet: